ufal/npfl129/exam/questions.md

   error rate, and formulate the Bonferroni correction, which allows to limit the family-wise error rate by a given $\alpha$.
 [5]

-- For a trained model and a given test set, write how to estimate 95\% confidence intervals using bootstrap resampling.
+- For a trained model and a given test set with $N$ examples and metric $E$, write how to estimate 95\% confidence intervals using bootstrap resampling.
   [10]

-- For two trained models, explain how to perform a paired bootstrap test that the first model is better with a significance level $\alpha$.
+- For two trained models and a given test set with $N$ examples and metric $E$, explain how to perform a paired bootstrap test that the first model is better than the other with a significance level $\alpha$.
 [10]